lbbowles/lbbowles.github.io/projects/tutelage.md

 While not the most technically complex project I've completed, Tutelage stands out to be one that I'm most proud of.
 It solidified both my technical foundation and my ability to collaborate effectively within a development team - skills that are essential in real-world software engineering.

+Below this I will put an excerpt from our ReadMe file that includes the functions applicable for the Student, Tutor, and Admin that were successfully added:

 <hr>